JohnAustinDev/osis-converters/ReadMe.md

 ## SYNOPSIS
 Create Java-ME JAR apps from OSIS files.
 Once Paratext files have been converted to OSIS XML, osis2gobible utilizes Go Bible Creator to produce these apps for feature phones.

-Default control files will be copied from the defaults directory (see `convert -h convert` for their locations).
+Default control files will be copied from a `defaults` directory (see `convert -h defaults`).
 This includes the Go Bible Creator user interface localization file and the app icon.
-These files can be customized per project, by placing them in `<main-module> / gobible` directory.
-Or customized for a group of projects, by placing them in `<main-module> / .. / defaults / gobible`.
+These files may be customized per project, or customized for a group of projects, depending on which `defaults` directory the file is located in.

 IMPORTANT: The collections.txt default file is just a template and should not be customized.
 The actual collections.txt control file is auto-generated at runtime.

 Jar files whose file name contains a number are maximum 512kb in size, for phones with Jar size limitations.
 Jar files ending with `_s` have simplified character sets, for phones with character limitations.
-Character set transliteration for simplified and normal GoBible character sets is controlled by `defaults / gobible / <type>Char.txt` or `<main-module> / .. / defaults / gobible / <type>Char.txt` where `<type>` is `simple` or `normal`.
+Character set transliteration for simplified and normal GoBible character sets is controlled by these `defaults` files: `gobible / <type>Char.txt` where `<type>` is `simple` or `normal`.

 # CrossWire